jazzband/wagtailmenus/docs/source/settings_reference.rst

 .. _FLAT_MENUS_MODELADMIN_CLASS:

-``WAGTAILMENUS_FLAT_MENUS_MODELADMIN_CLASS``
+``WAGTAILMENUS_FLAT_MENUS_ADMIN_CLASS``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Default value: ``'wagtailmenus.modeladmin.FlatMenuAdmin'``
+Default value: ``'wagtailmenus.menuadmin.FlatMenuAdmin'``

-If you wish to override the ``ModelAdmin`` class used to represent **'Flat menus'** in the Wagtail admin area for your project (e.g. to display additional custom fields in the listing view, or change/add new views), you can do so by using this setting to swap out the default class for a custom one. e.g.
+If you wish to override the admin class used to represent **'Flat menus'** in the Wagtail admin area for your project (e.g. to display additional custom fields in the listing view, or change/add new views), you can do so by using this setting to swap out the default class for a custom one. e.g.

 .. code-block:: python

     # e.g. settings/base.py

-    WAGTAILMENUS_FLAT_MENUS_MODELADMIN_CLASS = "projectname.appname.modulename.ClassName"
+    WAGTAILMENUS_FLAT_MENUS_ADMIN_CLASS = "projectname.appname.modulename.ClassName"

 The value should be an import path string, rather than a direct pointer to the class itself. wagtailmenus will lazily import the class from this path when it is required.
 If the path is invalid, an ``ImproperlyConfigured`` exception will be raised.